netbox-community/netbox-plugin-tutorial/tutorial/step00-initial-setup.md

 - Install (or verify) a local NetBox dev setup
 - Enable development-friendly settings
-- Optionally clone the demo plugin repository so you can follow along (or jump between tutorial steps)
+- Optionally, clone the demo plugin repository so you can follow along (or jump between tutorial steps)

 :warning: **Warning:** This tutorial requires **NetBox v4.5 or later**.
 Attempting to use an earlier NetBox release will not work.